 Book review: Wine Production and Quality

-Wine Production and Quality shows how actions in the vineyard and the winery determine the quality of wine in terms of its style, price and taste for the market.
-Its authors are Keith Grainger and Hazel Tattersall.
+Wine Production and Quality is a book by Keith Grainger and Hazel Tattersall.
+They show how actions in the vineyard and the winery determine the wine quality.
+Quality means the style, price and taste for the market.

 In fact, I’ve learnt a lot from Keith during our shared winery visits.
 Meanwhile, it was Hazel that assessed me for my AWE membership.
 I mention this to show their excellent credentials, but also to declare any personal biases in this book review!

 Wine Production and Quality brings together previous books that Keith and Hazel had each written separately.
 Now expanded and revised, it is a modern addition given that the world of wine continues to change rapidly.

 It also fills a gap in the literature.
 There are many books on wine.
 But the connections between winemaking and its resultant quality, price and profit are not always explicit.

 In so doing, Wine Production and Quality is essential reading for anyone undertaking the WSET Diploma wine trade qualification, which is the gold standard for industry professionals worldwide.
 However, it’s appeal is far broader than an industry textbook.
 It’s a fascinating read for anyone curious about the wine in their glass.
 It covers the art, science and business of wine.

 The writing is clear and concise.
 Technical jargon is minimal, and there are lots of anecdotes and examples.
 Hence you can read it as the journey from vineyard to glass, or dip into it for reference and reminder.